tobstern/velleman_list_editor/README.md

  -select a menu entry

- -type requested values (like: filename, frequency dwell time, peak-to-peak voltage)
+ -type requested values (like: filename, peak-to-peak voltage, frequency dwell time)

 # Have fun with it!